Something far more insidious is literally invading America’s streets—close calls with people running red lights.

 With tax preparation time here in the States, it’s apparent that certain things in life are unavoidable.
 Taxes and death surely top the list.
 A polarized Congress is also a reality.
-But something else far more insidious is literally invading America’s streets—close calls with red-light runners.
+But something else far more insidious is literally invading America’s streets—close calls with people running red lights.

 In the simplest terms, red-light running simply means drivers are entering intersections just as or after their traffic lights turn red.
 This is different than drivers entering when a light is yellow and not making it completely through the intersection before the light turns red.